Misanthropy: History of philosophy

-A different type of misanthropy is found in Jean-Jacques Rousseau.
+A further type of misanthropy is found in Jean-Jacques Rousseau.
 He idealizes the harmony and simplicity found in nature and contrasts them with the confusion and disorder found in humanity, especially in the form of society and institutions.
-For example, in a famous statement, he claims that "Man is born free; and everywhere he is in chains".
+For instance, he claims that "Man is born free; and everywhere he is in chains".
 This negative outlook was also reflected in his lifestyle: he lived solitary and preferred to be with plants rather than humans.

 Arthur Schopenhauer is often mentioned as a prime example of misanthropy.
 According to him, everything in the world, including humans and their activities, is an expression of one underlying will.
-However, this will is blind, which causes it to continuously engage in futile struggles.
+This will is blind, which causes it to continuously engage in futile struggles.
 On the level of human life, this "presents itself as a continual deception" since it is driven by pointless desires.
 They are mostly egoistic and often result in injustice and suffering to others.
 Once they are satisfied, they only give rise to new pointless desires and more suffering.
 In this regard, Schopenhauer dismisses most things that are typically considered precious or meaningful in human life, like romantic love, individuality, and liberty.
 He holds that the best response to the human condition is a form of asceticism by denying the expression of the will.
-However, this is only found in very rare humans and "the dull majority of men" does not live up to this ideal.
+This is only found in rare humans and "the dull majority of men" does not live up to this ideal.

 Friedrich Nietzsche, who was strongly influenced by Schopenhauer, is also often cited as an example of misanthropy.
-He saw man as a decadent and "sick animal" that constitutes no progress over other animals.
-He even had a negative image of apes since they are more similar to human beings than other animals, for example, in regard to cruelty.
+He saw man as a decadent and "sick animal" that shows no progress over other animals.
+He even expressed a negative attitude toward apes since they are more similar to human beings than other animals, for example, with regard to cruelty.
 For Nietzsche, a noteworthy flaw of human beings is their tendency to create and enforce systems of moral rules that favor weak people and suppress true greatness.
-He held that the human being is something to be overcome and replaced by what he calls the Übermensch.
+He held that the human being is something to be overcome and used the term Übermensch to describe an ideal individual who has transcended traditional moral and societal norms.